Changing Light Fixtures – What You Need an Electrician For

 This type of light fixture will have raised bumps that lock the base to the dome.

-Here’s how to remove this type of light feature:
+Here’s how to remove a bathroom light with slotted connectors:

 Here’s how to put it back together: